amirilovic-adidas/k8s-workshop/README.md

 And then applied with `kubectl apply -f deploy/deployment.yml`.

-### Kubernetes dashboard
-You can browse your resources from the Kubernetes dashboard as well, just run `minikube dashboard`.

 ## 5. Upgrading the deployment
 Once we have an existing image, an upgrade can be performed by just editing the existing deployment.
 This can be done with the `kubectl set image` command.